Mt Kisokoma-gatake (木曽駒ヶ岳)

 During congested times, the ropeway runs at a higher frequency.

 The ropeway can also be accessed via direct bus from Komagane Station (駒ヶ根駅), although the overall trip from Tokyo is an extra hour compared to taking the highway bus.
-However, it could be a good option on the return trip, if you wanted to stop by an onsen before heading home or were worried about missing your bus due to the crowds.
+However, it could be a good option to take on the return trip, if you wanted to stop by an onsen before heading home or were worried about missing your highway bus due to the crowds.

 Car access details